andybalaam/articles-choose-the-right-level/choose-the-right-level.md

-We were left with a choice between unit testing the filtering logic, accepting that the assertions we were making were making sweeping assumptions about the library behaviour, or testing the logic in an environment that actually allowed and tracked the real HTTP requests.
+We were left with a choice between unit testing the filtering logic, accepting that the assertions we were making were making sweeping assumptions about the library behaviour (too narrow), or testing the logic in an environment that actually allowed and tracked the real HTTP requests (too wide).

-We eventually added an assertion to a test within our full system test environment that actually included the metrics repository as well as the messaging component, checking that the repository had received only the correct subset of metrics.
+We eventually added assertions to a test within our full system test environment that actually included the metrics repository as well as the messaging component, checking that the repository had received only the correct subset of metrics.